 The animal entertainment industry has taken huge strides in recent years; a number of countries have banned circuses that use wild animals, and a number of major travel companies have ceased promoting elephant rides, fake tiger sanctuaries, and SeaWorld due to animal rights concerns.

 Whilst many zoos are currently standing strong, as more consumers become concerned about the welfare of animals, others are bowing under pressure.
-Last August, New York’s controversial Buffalo Zoo shut down its elephant exhibit.
+New York’s controversial Buffalo Zoo shut down its elephant exhibit in August 2018.
 According to international animal protection organization In Defense of Animals (IDA), the zoo made the list of “10 Worst Zoos for Elephants” multiple times.

 According to Time, scientists and consumers alike are now more aware than ever of the lives of animals, and how they can feel and suffer.
 It notes, “many experts think that zoos need a major overhaul if they’re going to last.”